 The southern section starts at Hidden Valley (near Shelter Cove).
 You can exit at either 9 miles at Needle Rock, or you can continue another 8 miles to Wheeler Camp and go back to Needle Rock.
 You can also continue 12 miles past Wheeler Camp to Usal Beach and shuttle back for a total of 29 miles.
 This section through the Sinkyone Wilderness is more strenuous with steeper terrain, going atop bluffs and through old-growth forests.

-Lost Coast Trail Transportation
+Lost Coast Trail Shuttle

-If you leave a car at the south end of the trail at Usal Beach, be aware that the six mile road into this beach is very narrow, rutted, and gets very slick in rainstorms.
+If you leave a car at the south end of the trail at Usal Beach, be aware that the six-mile road into this beach is very narrow, rutted, and gets very slick in rainstorms.
 Driving is sketchy even in 4WD vehicles during storms.
 Low-clearance, 2WD vehicles are not recommended.
 You can find this road at PCH mile marker 90.9, about 15 miles west of Leggett.

 Lost Coast Trail shuttle service: